raisemarketplace/logr/README.md

 # logr
-A logging utility in Go
+A logging utility in Go.
+See the [GoDoc](https://godoc.org/github.com/whitecypher/logr)